mrkkrp/markkarpov.com/tutorial/megaparsec.md

 type Parser = Parsec Void Text
 ```

-We will need two kinds of space-consumers: one that consumes new lines `scn`
+We will need two kinds of space consumer: one that consumes newlines, `scn`,
-and one that does not `sc` (actually it only parses spaces and tabs here):
+and one that does not, `sc` (here it actually only parses spaces and tabs):

 ```haskell
 lineComment :: Parser ()